- As low as $140/Night

 About the Area

 Charleston is home to this apartment.
-USS Yorktown and Charleston City Market are notable landmarks, and some of the area's popular attractions include Patriots Point and South Carolina Aquarium.
+USS Yorktown and Fort Sumter are notable landmarks, and some of the area's popular attractions include Patriots Point and South Carolina Aquarium.
 Looking to enjoy an event or a game while in town?
 See what's happening at North Charleston Coliseum and Performing Arts Center or Credit One Stadium.

 Special Instructions